Flash1714/CalculatorProject/README.md

 # CalculatorProject

+## Not my fault if your laptop dies when tinkering with this code

-Here's my attempt at making a basic calculator application after trying out the notepad app.
+Making a basic calculator application after trying out the notepad app.

-The calculator doesnt have a backspace function yet nor can it handle multiple operations in one go.
+The calculator cannot handle multiple operations in one go.
-Will work on that in the future.
+Will work on that in the future (Maybe) .
 Appearantly it is not as easy as one would imagine it to be.